 There is a plethora of traditional dishes to be tasted while you visit Ecuador.
-In fact, you can easily embark yourself in a gastronomical tour in this fascinating country.
+In fact, you can easily embark on a gastronomical tour in this fascinating country.

 What are the ingredients in encocado de pescado?

 This is one of the few dishes that I have managed to replicate now that I live abroad.
-But of course if you are travelling through Ecuador, buy it ready and let your taste buds enjoy the flavours of Esmeraldas province.
+But of course, if you are traveling through Ecuador, buy it ready and let your taste buds enjoy the flavors of Esmeraldas province.

 Don´t just dream it, make it happen.
 Plan your South American trip with a local!